rancher/rancher-docs/docs/how-to-guides/new-user-guides/launch-kubernetes-with-rancher/use-new-nodes-in-an-infra-provider/vsphere/create-a-vm-template.md

 ## Linux Dependencies

 The packages that need to be installed on the template are listed below.
 These will have slightly different names based on distribution; for example, some distributions ship these dependencies by default.
-The dependencies listed here are required for the functioning of the Rancher cluster provisioner.
-The cluster provisioner automatically installs additional dependencies required for Kubernetes:
+The cluster provisioner will automatically install the dependencies required for Kubernetes.
+The dependencies listed below are required for the functioning of the Rancher cluster provisioner (not for Kubernetes):

 * curl
 * wget